TRIGEMINAL NEURALGIA

 What is Trigeminal Neuralgia?

-Trigeminal neuralgia (TN), also known as tic douloureux, is a chronic pain condition that affects the trigeminal nerve, which is responsible for sensation in the face.
-This condition causes severe, sudden, stabbing, or electric shock-like pain in the face, often triggered by activities as simple as speaking, chewing, or brushing your teeth.
+Trigeminal neuralgia (TN), also known as tic douloureux, is a chronic neurological pain disorder that affects the trigeminal nerve, which is responsible for facial sensation.
+This condition causes severe facial pain, often described as sudden, stabbing, or electric shock–like pain, and is commonly triggered by everyday activities such as speaking, chewing, shaving, or brushing your teeth.

 • Sharp, shooting, or stabbing pain: This pain typically occurs on one side of the face and can be triggered by activities like speaking, eating, or brushing your teeth.